Search our Site:

 Manitoba Hydro – Development Intentions

-Manitoba Hydro is signatory to a number of agreements or treaties with First Nation and other Aboriginal communities in northern and central Manitoba, where generation stations have been established on rivers, and where lakes have become reservoirs.
+Manitoba Hydro is signatory to a number of agreements and treaties with First Nation and other Aboriginal communities in northern and central Manitoba, where generation stations have been established on rivers, and where lakes have become reservoirs.
 One such agreement is the 1977 Northern Flood Agreement signed between Canada, Manitoba, Manitoba Hydro, and five northern First Nations communities affected by generation stations, flooding, and environmental impacts.

 See our Consultations/Licenses page, and links regarding environmental licenses above for information about the Manitoba Hydro license application for Wuskwatim generation station and transmission line projects.
 See Manitoba Hydro for maps of the hydroelectric system in Manitoba and information regarding the corporation's development intentions.